Schedule a Meeting

 - Avoid creating all-day events unless you truly need the entire day blocked

-- For Redtail users: Be aware that all non-recurring events block availability, so calendar hygiene is especially important
+- For Redtail users: be aware that all non-recurring events block availability, so calendar hygiene is especially important

 - Set up your Schedule a Meeting "Availability per day" settings to match your actual working hours